bro-n-bro/Bro_n_Bro-Wednesday/README.md

 ## Provisions

 The main goal is to distribute a part of **bro-n-bro** validator's week commission income between winners every week.
-All **bro-n-bro** validator delegators in all validated by **bro-n-bro** validator networks are automatically participating in the named lottery and have a chance to win a reward.
+Not all `bro-n-bro` delegators are participating in that lottery.
+To avoid some kind of rush attacks was decided to cut addresses by median value divided to 1.618.
+The minimal amount for participation will be available on the game monitors.

 #### The Game schema